justincasher/vantage/README.md

 ## License

-This project is licensed under the terms of the MIT License.
+This project is licensed under the terms of the Appache License.
 See the [LICENSE](LICENSE) file for the full text.